KCL-BMEIS/SpineAnnotationSlicelet/README.md

 # SpineAnnotationSlicelet
-Slicelet module to facilitate annotation of vertebrae from data stored on XNAT
+Slicelet module to facilitate annotation of vertebrae from data stored either on an XNAT server or locally.